 |

-Are adult patients that smoke less than 5 cigarettes per day at greater risk for stroke than patients that do not smoke cigarettes? |
+Are adult patients who smoke less than 5 cigarettes per day at greater risk for stroke than patients who do not smoke cigarettes? |

 By distinguishing between the types of questions, healthcare professionals can more efficiently search evidence-based medicine resources and navigate the medical literature.